Photo Credits

 Screenshots: Credited below image.

 Dr. Kristyn Vitale is a Certified Applied Animal Behaviorist and internationally recognized expert in cat behavior.
-In 2014, she founded Maueyes Cat Science & Education to enhance cat welfare and strengthen the cat-human relationship through education, behavior consulting, and science outreach.
+In 2014, she founded Maueyes Cat Science & Education.
+At Maueyes, we advance the science of cat behavior and turn scientific research into practical education and guidance for both professionals and the public.

 Cats readily learn new behaviors.
 Cats can be taught tricks, to walk on harness and leash, and to participate in their own care, also known as cooperative care.
 Cats learn from their environment, whether their caregiver actively trains them or not.
 Learning principles can be applied to promote the welfare of cats.